Contact us today for Membership Information!

 Banquets can serve a wide variety of purposes — your banquet may be a charity fundraising event or a celebration of a major accomplishment within your company.
 Banquets can also be held for engagements, birthdays, holidays, anniversaries, graduation, retirement or any other occasion.

 Determine the goal of your banquet first, because this purpose will guide all of your other planning decisions.
-A banquet for the retirement of a key employee might have a professional and sophisticated feel, while an anniversary celebration may more be lighthearted and fun.
+A formal banquet for the retirement of a key employee might have a professional and sophisticated feel, while an anniversary celebration may more be lighthearted and fun.
 The purpose of your event will also influence the menu, decorations, entertainment and even the design of the invitations.

 2. DETERMINE YOUR BUDGET